Ponytail hairstyles—how to master the classic pony, plus 25 looks we love

 - Cloud Nine Wide Iron at Selfridges for $199 (opens in new tab)

 Match your ponytail hairstyle to the occasion

 This is the fun part!
 Are you looking for a relaxed or dressed-up style?
-Low, textured ponytails have a totally different feeling than super-stylized ones that sit at the crown, so think about where you're going, what you're doing, and most importantly, what makes you feel confident.
+Low, textured ponytails have a totally different feeling than super-stylized ones that sit at the crown or accessorized hair clips hairstyles incorporating a pony.
+So think about where you're going, what you're doing, and most importantly, what makes you feel confident.

 "Some people don’t suit or feel comfortable with all their hair tight and clean off their face.
 To learn what suits you, you need to play around with different heights," says Ava Holland, Artistic Director at Gielly Green Salon.

 Generally speaking, the higher you go, the more glam the look.
 "I'm totally obsessed with high ponytails with smooth volume and a soft flip towards the end of the hair," says Jason Collier.
 "The shape sits well at every angle making it picture perfect!"